Hungarian Rhapsody No. 2: Arrangements

-The orchestral version of the Rhapsody produced by Liszt and Doppler is scored for an orchestra consisting of piccolo, two flutes, two oboes, two clarinets in B♭ and A (doubling on the piccolo clarinet and clarinet in D), two bassoons, four horns in F, two trumpets in D, three trombones, timpani, bass drum, cymbals, triangle, glockenspiel, harp, and strings, and is raised by a semitone to D minor / G major.
+The orchestral version of the Rhapsody produced by Liszt and Doppler is scored for an orchestra consisting of a piccolo, two flutes, two oboes, two clarinets in B♭ and A (doubling on the piccolo clarinet and clarinet in D), two bassoons, four horns in F, two trumpets in D, three trombones, timpani, bass drum, cymbals, triangle, glockenspiel, harp, and strings, and is raised by a semitone to D minor / G major.
 Another orchestral arrangement, one semitone below (C minor / F major), by Karl Müller Berghaus, also exists.

 In 1933, Franz Schreker made an orchestral transcription, the performance of which was originally intended to be filmed as part of a series entitled Das Weltkonzert.
 This arrangement is published by Universal Edition.

 In 1975, Gábor Szabó played a jazz rendition of the composition for his album Macho.

 In popular culture

-The Hungarian Rhapsody No. 2 has been prominently used in animated cartoons and popular media, most famously in the Tom and Jerry short The Cat Concerto, which won an Academy Award for Best Short Subject: Cartoons and the Bugs Bunny short Rhapsody Rabbit, directed by Friz Freleng.
-In 1941, five years before Rhapsody Rabbit, Freleng had directed Rhapsody in Rivets.
+The Hungarian Rhapsody No. 2 has been prominently used in animated cartoons and popular media, most famously in the Tom and Jerry short The Cat Concerto, which won an Academy Award for Best Short Subject: Cartoons, and the Bugs Bunny short Rhapsody Rabbit, directed by Friz Freleng.
+In 1941, five years before Rhapsody Rabbit, Freleng had directed Rhapsody in Rivets, where the construction of the Empire State Building is synchronized to the rhapsody.
+He would later use the piece in Back Alley Oproar in 1948, Wise Quackers in 1949, and Ballot Box Bunny in 1951.
+Robert McKimson would use the piece briefly in What's Up, Doc? in 1950.

-The first such appearance in a cartoon was as part of a piano solo by Mickey Mouse in The Opry House in 1929 where he has to deal with an animated piano, and the second cartoon which did it was Bars and Stripes, another full orchestral version was featured in the Fleischer cartoon A Car-Tune Portrait.

-With a different set of lyrics, Hungarian Rhapsody became the Capitol children's record "Daffy Duck's Rhapsody", sung by Mel Blanc in his Daffy Duck persona, and still another cartoon connection for the rhapsody.
+The first such appearance in a cartoon was as part of a piano solo by Mickey Mouse in The Opry House in 1929 where he has to deal with an animated piano, and the second cartoon which did it was Bars and Stripes.
+Another full orchestral version was featured in the Fleischer cartoon A Car-Tune Portrait.
+The rhapsody made another early appearance, as one of several classical pieces, in Disney's Farmyard Symphony.
+With a different set of lyrics, Hungarian Rhapsody No. 2 became the Capitol Records children's record "Daffy Duck's Rhapsody", sung by Mel Blanc as Daffy Duck.
+UPA would use the piece in the Oscar-nominated The Fox and the Crow film The Magic Fluke in 1949.
 Walter Lantz also gave Woody Woodpecker a chance to perform the piece in Convict Concerto, in which Woody tries to tune a piano under the aim of a bank robber's gun.
 It was used in some other Lantz cartoons before that, such as The Candy House, The Athlete and Pin Feathers.
+Disney would later use the piece again in 1969's It's Tough to Be a Bird.
+Parts of the piece were used for the theme tune for the Hanna-Barbera cartoon The Biskitts.